Love & Distrust: Grasshopper (Sincerity & Doubt)

 The tragic story of two people fighting to break down the walls which stand in the way of human communication.
 Travis hides behind technology, such as cell phones and computers, to avoid emotional interaction with others.
 Terri hides behind make-up, high heels and prostitution to avoid emotional interaction with others.
-Their lives intersect for a brief evening when Terri finds Travis' phone which he left behind on a train.
+Their lives intersect for a brief evening when Terri finds Travis' phone, which he left behind on a train.
 This accident brings them together, but by the end of the evening, Terri commits suicide, leaving a photo of her underage daughter.

 Pennies (Doubt & True Love)

 Charlotte Brown is a waitress and young single mother who will do anything for her daughter Jenny, and when push comes to shove, she does.
 With a menacing figure on the other end of the phone and a time limit of two hours, she must raise enough money to ensure that she sees the smiling face of her child again.
-After dealing with a few very unusual customers through the day, Charlotte finally gets enough gratuity money, but they are taken at gunpoint.
+After dealing with a few very unusual customers through the day, Charlotte finally gets enough gratuity money, but it is taken at gunpoint.
 Finally a tip from an honest customer comes just in time to pay for her daughter's entry in a talent competition with Pennies from Heaven.

 Auto Motives (True Love & False Hope)

-The impacts of certain decisions, we made very easily but it is hard to follow through them.
+The impacts of certain decisions we make very easily but which are hard to follow through.